Skip to Main Content

 Dan O'Hair

-Dan O’Hair is dean of the University of Kentucky College of Communication and Information.
+Dan O’Hair is professor of communication in the Department of Communication at the University of Kentucky.
 He is past presidential professor in the Department of Communication at the University of Oklahoma and past president of the National Communication Association.
-He is coauthor or coeditor of eighteen communication texts and scholarly volumes and has published more than ninety research articles and chapters in dozens of communication, psychology, and health journals and books.
-He is a frequent presenter at national and international communication conferences, is on the editorial boards of various journals, and has served on numerous committees and task forces for regional and national communication associations.
+He is coauthor or co-editor of 24 communication texts and scholarly volumes and has published more than ninety research articles and chapters in dozens of communication, psychology, and health journals and books.
+He is a frequent presenter at national and international communication conferences and is on the editorial boards of various journals.

 Mary Wiemann